 One side of this cord will get connected to your 2.5″ SATA or hard disk and the second to your USB.
 So, basically, you can use your hard drive as a USB drive to copy all the OS files.

 1. Plug-in your hard disk using the SATA to USB cable

 Just, make sure that you have plugged in your SATA drive using that cord.
 Now, enter your laptop BIOS.

-In order to enter the BIOS, you press a special key like F11 or ESC while system is booting up.
-Once you are inside the BIOS, go to System Configuration menu and change your boot priority drive to the hard drive connected through the USB.
+In order to enter the BIOS, you press a special key like F11 or ESC while the system is booting up.
+Once you are inside the BIOS, go to the System Configuration menu and change your boot priority drive to the hard drive connected through the USB.

 2. Install Macrium Reflect Software